Conservation

 Traditionally, permission to hunt was requested of Chief and Council by a prospective hunter from a different territory.
 This traditional practice was done to show respect for the Nation and the wildlife resource within the territory being hunted.
 The practice served as an opportunity for the Nation to understand hunting pressure, harvest levels and wildlife stewardship practices in their territory and helped inform their traditional role as wildlife stewards.
 The practice of requesting permission to hunt is not as common as it once was.
 DRFN and the COS collaborated on development of a modern ‘permission to hunt’ letter that places restrictions on species, timing and location and is enforced by the Conservation Officer Service during their inspections.
 This is a tool for the Nation to participate in wildlife management in their territory, contribute to improved stewardship, conservation and revive traditional cultural protocols.

-Through the Aboriginal Liaison Program, one of our Lands’ staff members, Lori Lineham, is participating in training opportunities.
-These include shadowing conservation officers and participating in joint inspections with BC Oil and Gas Commission staff.
-These activities create opportunities for cross cultural training as well as shared understanding of wildlife values and approaches to wildlife management.
+Through the Aboriginal Liaison and Guardian Programs, our Lands staff are participating in a variety of training opportunities.
+These include shadowing conservation officers, participating in joint inspections and wildlife surveys with Provincial staff.
+These activities create opportunities for cross-cultural training as well as shared understanding of wildlife values and approaches to wildlife management.

 Wildlife Initiatives